-- ✓ The Auger observation of UHECR set very stringent limits on the SHDM parameters M_X and τ_X . - ✓ The SHDM hypothesis connects UHECR observations with cosmological models. - ✓ SHDM can be discovered by future precise cosmological measurements combined with the Auger observation of UHECR. - ✓ The large statistics accumulated by the Auger observatory in the energy range 1 EeV <E< 10 EeV represent a unique opportunity to test the faint anisotropy signals expected by the SHDM decay - ✓ Larger statistics at the highest energies E>100 EeV are instrumental to probe the phase space of the SHDM models.
+- ✓ The Auger observation of UHECR set very stringent limits on the SHDM parameters M_X and τ_X . - ✓ The SHDM hypothesis connects UHECR observations with cosmological models (M_X) and models BSM of particle physics (τ_X) . - ✓ SHDM can be discovered by future precise cosmological measurements (CMB tensor modes) combined with the Auger observation of UHECR. - ✓ The large statistics accumulated by the Auger observatory in the energy range 1 EeV <E< 10 EeV represent a unique opportunity to test the faint anisotropy signals expected by the SHDM decay. - ✓ Larger statistics at the highest energies E>100 EeV are instrumental to probe the phase space of the SHDM models.